AAFC-BICoE/dina-search-api/search-ws/README.md

 AAFC DINA search-ws implementation.

 The search-ws application provides a thin layer of abstraction on top of a DINA managed elasticsearch cluster.
-The only endpoint exposed by the application accept a elasticsearch query JSON payload that is forwarded as-is to the dina managed elasticsearch cluster.
-The repsonse received from elasticsearch is then replayed back the caller.
+Two endpoints are currently supported, one for the purpose of auto completion related queries and the other one suitable to handle all queries formatted in an elasticssearch compliant JSON payload.
+In both case the response received from the elasticsearch cluster is forward back to the caller.

 ## Required